vsanthanam/JBird/README.md

 ### A blazing fast JSON serializer and deserializer

-Parsing and serialization are backed by a hand-written C core with SIMD-accelerated scanning (SSE2 on x86-64, NEON on ARM64), an arena allocator, and string interning.
-It works directly with the `JSON` model, with no intermediate `Any` representation to slow things down.
+Parsing and serialization are backed by a hand-written C. It works directly with the `JSON` model, with no intermediate `Any` representation to slow things down.

 ```swift
 // Deserialize from Data or String